 32. In 2020, more than 50% of all web searches will be voice-based.

 (Source: Search Engine Land)

-Arguably, there are moments when we absolutely need voice-recognition.
+Arguably, there are moments when we do need voice recognition.
 While driving, for example.

-It starts small, and without knowing it you start using voice commands all the time.
+It starts slowly, and without knowing it, you’re using voice commands all the time.

 We didn’t bat an eye when touchscreens started replacing the PC mouse a few years ago.
 We won’t notice it either when suddenly we no longer need a keyboard to interact with the tech around us.

 We are all about being in control these days.
 We all know it.
 And voice commands are giving us as much control as we need.
 Though honestly: it feels good when it comes to the impact of user experience!

 Let’s have a look at the latest advancements in that area: